eclipse-sumo/sumo/docs/web/docs/Networks/Import/ArcView.md

 this, it is possible to load own [connection descriptions](../../Networks/PlainXML.md#connection_descriptions).

-If edge length is not specified, the length is computed based on the provided geometry.
+If the edge length is not specified, the length is computed based on the provided geometry.

 !!! note
     One can insert own attributes into the database using a GIS.
 This means, one can also insert own fields for the number of lanes, priority, or allowed speed, naming them as described above.